ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Data Table - QR Flows
-The following is an example of QRadar Flows data table populated with the information related to flows associated with the Offense.
+The following is an example of QRadar Flows data table populated with the information related to flows associated with the offense.

  ![screenshot: dt-qr-flows](./doc/screenshots/dt-qr-flows.png)